Congratulations to our Short Story Contest Winners! Here are the winners of 1-3rd grade, and 7-9th grade categories:

-“Don't forget your lunch, honey!” her mother yelled as Ava ran out the front door without it.
-She skipped back inside to retrieve her lunch bag.
+"Don't forget your lunch, honey!" her mom yelled, as Ava ran out the front door without it.

-“I figured,” her mom said with a smile.
-She kissed her on the head and Ava sprinted out the door.
-This was going to be the best day ever; she was going on a field trip to the coolest place in the world: The zoo.
+"I figured," her mom said with a smile.
+She kissed her on the head, and Ava sprinted out the door.
+This was going to be the best day ever; she was going on a field trip to the coolest place in the world: the Carnival.

 Short Story Contest Winner, Grades 7-9:

 Grades 10-12 Winner: The Creature of the Lake, by Elysia Lopez